 1.3.
 The main goal of the Bank's deposit policy is to attract

-the minimum level of costs.
+minimum level of costs.

-operations under the current banking licenses.
+operations provided for by current banking licenses.
 Wherein,

 are:

-Opening and maintaining accounts of other banks, involving the receipt
+Opening and maintaining accounts of other banks, involving the receipt of

 Issue and sale of bank bills;